-Now assume $R$ is not exceptional over ${U}$.
-Then $R$ is not exceptional over either $X,Y$ because the image of $R$ on $U$ intersects ${U'}$ and ${U}'\to X$ and ${U'}\to Y$ are both \'etale.
-In particular, $P\to W$ is also \'etale at the generic point of $R$.
-Thus if $M,N$ are the images of $R$ on $X,Y$, then we have
+Now assume $Q$ is not exceptional over ${U}$.
+Then $Q$ (hence $R$) is not exceptional over either $X,Y$ because the image of $Q$ on $U$ intersects ${U'}$ and ${U}'\to X$ and ${U'}\to Y$ are both \'etale.
+This implies that $P\to W$ and $P\to V$ are both \'etale at the generic point of $R$.
+Thus if $M,N$ are the images of $R$ on $X,Y$, respectively, then we have